 Questions and Answers for Accrediting Council for Independent Colleges and Schools Students

 Accreditation is a voluntary independent verification process that institutions of higher education undergo to validate the quality of their educational programs based on standards set by the members of an accrediting body.
 The goal of accreditation is to ensure that institutions of higher education meet acceptable levels of quality and that they are in compliance with rigorous standards.
 Accreditation is important because it helps students determine if an institution is worthwhile for their enrollment, helps prospective employers determine the validity of degrees earned from schools, and may assist other institutions in determining acceptability of transfer credits.
 In order for students to receive federal financial aid from the U.S. Department of Education, the institution must be accredited by a nationally recognized accrediting agency.
-Accrediting agencies recognized by the U.S. Department of Education meet strict criteria and are placed on the Department's List of Nationally Recognized Accrediting Agencies.
+Please visit the U.S. Department of Education’s website to learn more about the accreditation of postsecondary education institutions in the United States.

 Schools that were seeking accreditation or formerly accredited by ACICS must either seek reapproval by the Bureau for Private Postsecondary Education (BPPE) to continue to operate in California and/or seek reaccreditation with a different federally recognized accrediting agency in order to continue offering degree programs.

 Your next options as a student will depend on the status of your school and on your personal educational goals.
 Here are a few common options to explore:

 If your school reestablishes approval with the Bureau for Private Postsecondary Education (BPPE) and/or obtains accreditation with another federally recognized accrediting body, you may have the option to continue your education at your current institution.